Shamistanh/protege-plugin/README.md

-# protege-plugin-examples
+# protege-summarizer-plugin

+This repository has been developed on [protege-plugin-example](https://github.com/protegeproject/protege-plugin-examples.git), and has implemented additional functionalities.
-This repository contains example code for developing a tab, view, or menu plug-in for the Protege Desktop ontology editor (*versions 5.0.0 and higher*).
+This repository is a simple protege plugin for the Protege Desktop ontology editor (*versions 5.0.0 and higher*).
 The Maven POM file in the top-level directory demonstrates one possible method for packaging plug-in code into the required OSGi bundle format using the [Maven Bundle Plugin](http://felix.apache.org/site/apache-felix-maven-bundle-plugin-bnd.html).

 #### Prerequisites